 - Prohibits new plans and existing group health plans from denying coverage for children because of a pre-existing medical condition;

-- Review of requested insurance premium increases; health insurers with a pattern of excessive rate increases can be blocked from selling through new insurance exchanges;
+- Reviews requested insurance premium increases; health insurers with a pattern of excessive rate increases can be blocked from selling through new insurance exchanges;

 - Prevents insurance companies from dropping insurance coverage when a person gets sick and needs it most.

 TITLE II – The Role of Public Programs

-The Affordable Care Act extends Medicaid, preserves CHIP (Successful children’s insurance plan) and simplifies enrollment.
+The Affordable Care Act extends Medicaid, preserves CHIP (a successful children’s insurance plan) and simplifies enrollment.

 It improves community-based care for disabled Americans and provides States the opportunity to expand home care services for people with long-term care needs.

 The Act treats all States equally and gives them flexibility to adopt strategies to improve care in coordination with Medicare and Medicaid beneficiaries.

 The Affordable Care Act TITLE II states that it saves the taxpayer money by reducing prescription drug costs and payments to subsidize care for uninsured Americans.